Yeebie/INFO301_OutreachCRM_2018/README.md

-# OutReach
+# Outreach

-A reactive mobile app that enables OutReach clients to view their contacts on the go.
+A reactive mobile app that enables Outreach clients to view their contacts on the go.

 ## Getting Started